-Asylum seekers fight transfer to ‘quasi-prison’ barge amid delays and safety issues
+‘Quasi-prison’ barge delayed as asylum seekers fight move

 “We are particularly concerned that many asylum seekers are not going to be able to move freely and in effect, will be detained,” he added.

-“We also know from extensive experience with the asylum support system that there are serious deficiencies with the Home Office's screening and safeguarding mechanisms.
-The lack of fire safety checks is a clear example of this.”
+“We also know from extensive experience with the asylum support system that there are serious deficiencies with the Home Office's screening and safeguarding mechanisms.”

 Mr Dikoff said the charity was aware of “clearly unsuitable” people being selected for the Bibby Stockholm, including those with phobias or traumatic experiences at sea.